eduhund/eduhund.github.io/src/content/post/chacha.md

   canonical: https://eduhund.github.io/chacha
 ---

 Your clients or users use instant messengers (WhatsApp, Skype, LINE, WeChat, Viber, Snapchat, Telegram and others) to send messages, and you conduct a dialogue using a separate Slack channel.
-You can add as many users as you like to a Slack channel.
-Either one person or a whole group of specialists can respond to messages from users/clients.
+You can add as many users as you like to Slack.
+Either one person or a whole group of specialists can respond to messages from your users/clients.

 ## Origin
 Initially, the idea to create such an assistant bot appeared when we realized that it was difficult for us to collect feedback from people who studied on our [Taskbook](https://eduhund.gumroad.com/l/bosses?_gl=1*19igkme*_ga*MjA0NjQzODgwMS4xNzEyMjk5MjUw*_ga_6LJN6D94N6*MTcxMzM0MTk2Mi40LjEuMTcxMzM0MzU5OS4wLjAuMA) on Google Sheets.
 Students wrote comments/questions/problems in a special comment (notes) field.